 No. We have seen that many international insurances reimburse our clients, and Dutch insurance companies tend to reimburse 70 - 80% of the costs (see https://contractvrijepsycholoog.nl/vergoedingen-2021/).
 If you have a resitutiepolis Dutch insurances pay 100% of the treatment with exception of the yearly own risk costs.
 We are a private practice that is considered an out-of-network provider.
 What that means, is that you will pay for sessions and seek potential reimbursement from your insurance.
 Depending on your plan you may receive full, partial, or no reimbursement, so we recommend you contact your insurance about your plan and provide Patric Esters' credentials.
 We decided this because we were spending more time finding agreements with insurances to get paid for work we had done, rather than offer counseling for our clients.
 Moreover, we believe that insurance companies shouldn't decide which treatment ought to be reimbursed and for how many sessions, but that should be decided by the psychotherapist and the client.

 If you prefer to keep complete anonymity by paying yourself and not inform your insurance, that is also possible.

 Are your services confidential?

 Yes, absolutely.
 Everything that you share will remain confidential.
 Your insurance will only know if you let them know.
 We only breach confidentiality if we are legally obliged to do so, or in case a client or someone else is in imminent danger - please note that this has not happened so far.

 Do I have to have a clinical diagnosis to receive counseling?

-No. Different than most Dutch clinics, where you have to have a DSM diagnosis before getting support, we do not label our clients unless necessary or if there is an added value.
+No. Different than most Dutch clinics, where you have to have a DSM-5 diagnosis before getting support, we do not label our clients unless necessary or if there is an added value.

 What happens if I miss my appointment?

 Unfortunate things can happen, so please inform us as soon as possible if you cannot make an appointment.
-If you have not cancelled 24 hours in advance we will request a no-show fee of 60 euros per session.
+If you have not cancelled 24 hours in advance we will request the full session fee.